 The Board has two standing committees: Audit and Employee Policy and Remuneration.
 From time to time other committees may be formed to manage conflicts for other purposes.

 Board members are paid $49,000 per year for their services.
-The chairperson is paid $98,000 per year and the deputy chairperson $61,250.
+The chairperson is paid $98,000 per year and committee chairs are paid $53,900 per year.
 The total remuneration is summarised in the Annual Report.

 Catherine was appointed to the Board of the Guardians of New Zealand Superannuation on 1 November 2018, and appointed Chair on 1 April 2021.

 Catherine Drayton is a professional company director.
 Her governance roles include Chair of Christchurch International Airport, SparkTowerco Limited and Mint Innovation and director of Southern Cross Medical Care Society, Southern Cross Hospitals and Genesis Energy.
 Former directorships include Beca Group, Ngai Tahu Holdings, technology company PowerbyProxi (which was acquired by Apple) and Meridian Energy.
 Catherine is based in Canterbury.
 In her earlier executive life she was partner in charge of audit and advisory services for PricewaterhouseCoopers in Central/Eastern Europe, with her speciality being mergers & acquisitions.

 John Williamson was appointed to the Board of the Guardians 30 May 2016.
 His term of office expires 30 September 2025.
 John is a private company investor.
 He has held leadership roles in listed and private equity-owned companies across multiple sectors, including Group Chief Executive of ACG Education, Group Managing Director of Hellaby Holdings and senior leadership positions with Fletcher Building and Bendon.
 Previous governance experience includes Hellaby Holdings, Hockey New Zealand and numerous distribution, manufacturing, industrial services, retail and education businesses in New Zealand and Australia.